Shimura's Vector-Valued Modular Forms, Weight Changing Operators, and Laplacians: Introduction

-Classical modular forms admit are operated on by the non-holomorphic weight changing operators, named after Shimura and Maa\ss.
+Classical (not necessarily holomorphic) modular forms are operated on by the non-holomorphic weight changing operators, named after Maa\ss\ and Shimura.
 Explicitly, the operator $\delta_{k}=\frac{\partial}{\partial\tau}+\frac{k}{2iy}$ sends modular forms of weight $k$ to modular forms of weight $k+2$, and $4y^{2}\frac{\partial}{\partial\overline{\tau}}$ decreases the weight by 2 (but annihilates holomorphic and meromorphic functions).
 Their Lie-theoretic origin is explained in \cite{[V]}.
 On the other hand, the usual differentiation preserves quasi-modularity and increases the weight again by 2, but also increases the depth by 1 (see \cite{[MR1]}).
 The first goal of this paper is to interpret these results in terms of the vector-valued modular forms of Shimura, and deduce some of their properties.
-In particular we show that while every weight raising operator $\delta_{l}$ increases the weight and depth of a quasi-modular form of weight $k$ and depth $d$ by 2 and 1 respectively, the operator $\delta_{k-d}$ leaves the depth unchanged.
-As a corollary we simplify the proof of the uniqueness and existence of the Rankin--Cohen brackets for quasi-modular forms appearing in \cite{[MR2]}.
-In fact, the case $d=0$ of classical modular forms of this argument can be interpreted as defining the classical Rankin--Cohen brackets as the combination of weight raising operators that preserves holomorphicity, rather than the combination of the differentiations that preserve modularity.
+In particular we show that while every weight raising operator $\delta_{l}$ increases the weight $k$ and the depth $d$ (meaning that the transformation law of the modular form in question involves additional $d$ functions) of a quasi-modular form by 2 and 1 respectively, the operator $\delta_{k-d}$ leaves the depth unchanged.
+As a corollary we simplify the proof of the existence and the uniqueness of the Rankin--Cohen brackets for quasi-modular forms appearing in \cite{[MR2]}.
+This result for classical modular forms (i.e., the case $d=0$) is known long ago, where the initial construction of the Rankin--Cohen brackets was carried out by looking for the combination of the differentiations that preserve modularity.
+In the setting of this paper they should alternatively be viewed as the combinations of weight raising operators that preserves holomorphicity.
 This approach may be more intuitive, since modularity is harder to preserve and holomorphicity is easier to check.